-So ponder again the exhortation, "See to it that no one is sexually immoral."
-It indicates we're supposed to be looking out for each other, making sure that no one in this church family is cheapening sex by using it for purposes other than God intended.
-How should we respond when we learn that we have a brother who is watching pornography, or a sister who's flirting with another man at work?
+That's why we need this exhortation, "See to it that no one is sexually immoral."
+We're supposed to be looking in the mirror first, and then looking out for each other, to make sure that no one in this church family is cheapening God's good gift by using it for purposes other than God intended.

+So how should we respond when we learn that we have a brother who is watching pornography, or a sister who's flirting with another man at work?
 Brothers, if that man happened to be me, I hope you would love me enough to come after me and plead with me to get back in the race!